getify/Functional-Light-JS/ch8.md

 In step 2, `x / 2` produces `8`, and that's passed in as the argument so a recursive `foo(..)` call.
 In step 3, same thing, `x / 2` produces `4`, and that's passed in as the argument to yet another `foo(..)` call.
 That part is hopefully fairly straightforward.

 But where someone may often get tripped up is what happens in step 4.
 Once we've satisifed the base condition where `x` (value `4`) is `< 5`, we no longer make any more recursive calls, and just (effectively) do `return 4`.
-Specifically the dotted line return of `4` in this figure simplifies what's happening there, so let's dig into that last step and visualize it as these four sub-steps:
+Specifically the dotted line return of `4` in this figure simplifies what's happening there, so let's dig into that last step and visualize it as these three sub-steps:

 <p align="center">
 	<img src="fig14.png" width="850">